07 Jun What is Naturally Decaf Coffee?

 However, just as not all the caffeine is separated from the coffee oils that go back into the beans, not all of the solvent is eliminated.
 And while the amount of solvent remaining is very insignificant, if you drink enough Decaf that amount adds up.
 And some people prefer to avoid any trace of solvent, no matter how little.

 This gives rise to the other two methods of naturally processed coffee: the Swiss Water method and the CO2 process.

 Unless your coffee is labeled “Swiss Water method” or “CO2 process” it has been treated using the solvent method.
 And under current standards, coffee labeled “Naturally Processed coffee” has still been treated with solvents.
 This is allowed since Ethyl Acetate also occurs as a compound in nature.
 But all Ethyl Acetate used in the decaf process is synthetic.

-We at Horn & Hardart prefer to use the CO2 method for our naturally decaf coffee.
-It results in a higher priced product, but we think the absence of chemicals and the cleaner taste justifies the higher cost.
+While the CO2 method is expensive and results in a higher priced product, we use it because we think the absence of chemicals and the clean taste justifies the higher cost.